-The functional currency is C\$ for the Company and S\$ AOF.
-The Company is exposed to currency risk primarily through its cash and deposit balances that are denominated in foreign currencies.
+The functional currency is C\$ for the Company and S\$ for AOF.
+The Company is exposed to currency risk primarily through its cash balances and equity investments classified as financial assets at fair value through other comprehensive income ("FVOCI"), which are denominated in foreign currencies.
 The Company does not hedge its exposure to fluctuations in the related foreign exchange rates.
-The Company's exposure to currency risk related to the deposit balance is currently considered significant.
+The Company's exposure to currency risk related to these financial assets, at FVOCI is currently considered significant.